Vheey77/alx-low_level_programming/0x00-hello_world/README.md

 (1) Compiling a C file that doesn't link
-(2) Generating the assembly code for a C code and saving it in an output file (3) Compiling a C file and creeating an executable named cisfun
+(2) Generating the assembly code for a C code and saving it in an output file (3) Compiling a C file and creeating an executable named cisfun (4) A C program that prints using the function puts followed by a new line